charlieccarey/bio/README.md

 weeks (using a smaller set of nodes) at a time.

-I was working on a dataset of 12 de novo transcriptomes from which we derived approximately 10,000,000 RNA transcripts.
+I was working on a dataset of 12 de novo transcriptomes from which we derived approximately 10,000,000 predicted (assembled) RNA transcripts.
 We had clustered those 10 Million sequences by read group and similarity to generate about a million clusters.
 I selected the longest version from each representative cluster and wanted to assign some function to it,